 Third graders grow as writers as they write more structured and complex pieces.
-They continue to practice writing the pieces they learned to write in 2nd grade, but the pieces they write in 3rd grade have more detail and are longer.
+They continue to practice writing the pieces they learned to write in 2nd grade, but the ones they write in 3rd grade have more detail and are longer.
 In addition, 3rd graders use more sophisticated language as described below, using phrases and terms to connect writing within one piece and provide examples.
 More time is also spent on planning, revising and editing texts so that students really learn the “writing process” that writers go through.
 As a result, students may spend a long period of time such as a few weeks, working on one writing piece.
 They also practice how to write pieces in a shorter amount of time, for example within one sitting, through class and homework.
 Third graders continue to use and become comfortable with technology as they use computers for writing pieces and research.

 In order to build writing skills, your 3rd grader: